python/cpython/InternalDocs/frames.md

 ## Layout

-The specials and linkage sections have a fixed size, so are grouped together.

 Each activation record is laid out as:
-* Specials and linkage
+* Specials
 * Locals
 * Stack

 This seems to provide the best performance without excessive complexity.
-It needs the interpreter to hold two pointers, a frame pointer and a stack pointer.
+The specials have a fixed size, so the offset of the locals is know.
+The interpreter needs to hold two pointers, a frame pointer and a stack pointer.

 #### Alternative layout

 An alternative layout that was used for part of 3.11 alpha was:

 * Locals
-* Specials and linkage
+* Specials
 * Stack

 This has the advantage that no copying is required when making a call,